srevid/NodeJSStartPack/README.md

-# Project NodeJS Starter Pack
+# NodeJS Starter Pack

-A simple nodeJS starter project with babel and nodemon pre-install
+A simple nodeJS project starter with babel and nodemon pre-install
 ## Installation

 Clone _NodeJS Starter Pack_ with git